LOAD METER BILL {{ stageWattsLabel }} {{ stageHoursLabel }} {{ stageRateLabel }}

 Formula Core

-For nameplate watts and measured watts, monthly active energy follows this relationship:
+For nameplate watts and measured watts, active monthly energy follows this relationship:

-Watts = Amps Volts Power factor
+Watts = Amps × Volts × Power factor

-Appliance energy calculation boundaries
+Appliance energy input boundaries and calculation roles

 Input Technical role Boundary to check

-Watts Active power before duty cycle and quantity.
+Watts Active source power before duty cycle and quantity.
 Must be greater than 0 for nameplate or measured wattage modes.

 Runtime Active hours on each use day.
 0 to 24 hours per day.